-Black Lives Matter movement nominated for Nobel peace prize
+Black Lives Matter movement nominated for Nobel Peace Prize

 The Black Lives Matter Movement was founded by Alicia Garza, Patrisse Cullors and Opal Tometi in 2013 following the acquittal of George Zimmerman in the shooting death of Trayvon Martin.
 Since then, the movement has protested globally after the deaths of Michael Brown, Eric Garner, George Floyd, and Breonna Taylor.

-- Storm Track 3 Forecast: Gusty winds wrap up the weekend, mild start to February

-- Texas A&M gets 1st win at K-State; Pack has 8 3s in loss
+- ‘Never Miss’ Club: Tampa man going to his 55th straight Super Bowl

-Eide says the work of the organization is worth recognizing and that the nomination is a contribution to their efforts whether they receive the prize or not.
+Eide says the work of the movement is worth recognizing and that the nomination is a contribution to their efforts whether they receive the prize or not.

 “There is actually a tradition for doing this, it’s a strong linkage between antiracism movements and peace, and a recognition that without this kind of justice, there will be no peace and stability in the society.”

-Nominations for the Nobel peace prize are accepted by any politician serving at a national level, and they are allowed just 2,000 words to support their case.
-The deadline for this year’s submission is 1 February, and by the end of March, the committee prepares a shortlist.
+Nominations for the Nobel Peace Prize are accepted by any politician serving at a national level, and they are allowed just 2,000 words to support their case.
+The deadline for this year’s submission is Feb.
+1, and by the end of March, the committee prepares a shortlist.
 The winner is chosen in October and the award ceremony is scheduled for 10 December.